Brian-Hicks/ustopo/README.md

 # TODO

-- Save catalog to a local database for improved searching.
 - Remove files from the data directory that are not in the catalog (--prune).
 - Improve check for a current file using PDF metadata, checksum, etc.
 - Specify maximum number of maps to download per session (default to unlimited).